maoshenl/StarSampler/README.md

 #OR
 #3. sample the model using importance sampling, requires additional @param steps and @param rfactor.
-#@param steps is number of steps for the proposal function, and rfactor is a multiplication factor that sets the number of proposal points to draw based on the desired samples.
+#@param steps is number of steps for the proposal function, and rfactor is the multiplication factor of
+#the sample size that sets the number of proposal points to draw based on the desired samples.

 sfw_impt_samples = ssam.sample(sample_method='impt', N = Nstars, steps = 20, rfactor = 3,
                 filename=None, r_vr_vt=True, r_v=False)